JimmyPaolini/JimmyPaolini/docs/abbreviations.md

 # Abbreviations

 I don't like abbreviations.
-I think they make code harder to read and follow.
-Still, I think there are some very general abbreviations that are fine:
+I think they make code and communication harder to understand.
+Still, I think there are some very general abbreviations that are fine to use:

 - req : request
 - res : response